How to improve your cat’s diet in 5 simple steps, according to a vet

 While keeping an adult cat on kitten food isn’t dangerous and won’t cause them any immediate harm, the extra calories found in kitten food can lead to an increased risk of obesity.
-Feline caloric needs, as well as their vitamin and mineral requirements, can again change as they approach their senior and geriatric needs, so a transition from an adult diet to a senior or geriatric food can help optimize nutrition at these life stages.
+Feline caloric needs, as well as their vitamin and mineral requirements, can again change as they approach their senior and geriatric needs, so a transition from an adult diet to one of the best senior or geriatric cat foods can help optimize nutrition at these life stages.

 2. Keep their feeding areas clean and free from germs